l-atelier-des-chercheurs/dodoc/README.md

 - show_meta_sidebar: show/hide the information sidebar when opening the modal for a media in Collect
 - library_tile_mode: last used media preview mode in Collect
 - page_settings: for each publication, remember grid options (show/hide, snap, gridstep)

+## Logging

+All API calls (getting content, creating folders, etc.) are logged in a "journal" folder, in the content folder.
+Each run of the app is stored in a JSONL file named with the timestamp it was created.
+Each line in this file logs the timestamp, the user who requested it, from what kind of device, the ip address, and if the call was successull or not.

+Only instance admins can load logging files from the app.

+These logs contain both general app-related events (like which version of node.js is running, is there any settings.json environment specific files) and specific content related.